aggribbly/RebornRec/README.md

-# Welcome to OpenRec!
+# Welcome to RebornRec!
 ---
-OpenRec is a RecRoom server software made by recroom2016!
+RebornRec is a RecRoom server software made by june_x3!

 ### Branches
  - Master / main
- - Nightly

 The master branch is the public branch where all the latest updates are published.
 The nightly branch is where all the experimental updates that are needed to be tested before release are.